Egypt & the Eternal Nile-Waitlist Status

 Experience Cairo’s Egyptian Museum, the necropolis at Saqqara, the enigmatic Sphinx and the Pyramids of Giza.
-Relax during a 3-night cruise on Lake Nasser.
-See the temples at Abu Simbel and sail down the Nile on a 4-night cruise from Aswan to Luxor.
+Relax during a 4-night cruise on Lake Nasser.
+See the temples at Abu Simbel and sail down the Nile on a 3-night cruise from Aswan to Luxor.
 Visit the Valleys of the Kings and Queens and Karnak.
 Optional 5-day/4-night Jordan post-tour extension.

 We arrive in the Egyptian capital and transfer to our hotel.
 As guests’ arrival times may vary greatly, we have no group activities or meals planned.
-Fairmont Nile City Hotel
+Kempinski Nile Garden City

-We fly to Cairo today.
-After checking in at our hotel, we visit the lively Khan el-Khalili bazaar.
-This afternoon is free for independent exploration.
-Fairmont Nile City Hotel (B)
+We fly to Cairo today, where this afternoon we visit the Khan el-Khalili bazaar.
+Kempinski Nile Garden City (B)

 Very early this morning we transfer to the airport for our return flight to the U.S. (B)